Paulitician-of-USC/Hello-Recruiter/README.md

 -----

 ## 3\.
-How to Read My Repositories (Not right now, I'm still working on it)
+How to Read My Repositories

 I structure my projects to be clear and easy to navigate.
-Most of my project repositories follow this simple format:
+Most of my project repositories will follow this simple format:

 ```
 project-repository-name/